-To score well in SSC CHSL 2024 exam as announced by SSC, all candidates should be aware of the SSC CHSL syllabus and exam pattern.
-It is crucial to know the structure of the exam and the syllabus and subject-wise topics that need to be prepared in and out.
-Here, we start with understanding the exam pattern and Syllabus of the SSC CHSL 2024 exam:
+To score well in SSC CHSL 2025 exam, all candidates should be aware of the SSC CHSL syllabus and exam pattern.
+It is important to know the structure of the exam and the syllabus, and the subject-wise topics that need to be prepared.
+The exam consists of two stages- Tier 1 and Tier 2.
+The subjects included in paper 1 are Reasoning Ability, Quantitative Aptitude, English Language, and General Awareness.

 CommissionStaff Selection Commission (SSC)